Code-Institute-Submissions/jossansik-portfolio-project3-hangman-game_janResub/README.md

 ## Validator testing

 Basic manual testing procedures for code validation were implemented on the project by using the pep8onlinecom linter.
-The testing was used to validate every one of the project files to ensure there were no syntax errors.
+The testing was used to validate every python file in the project to ensure there were no syntax or formatting errors.

 ![PEP8](screenshots/PEP8_validation.png)